Who is DBigXray, the man who has been altering history using Wikipedia, including the recent article on Delhi Riots: An investigation - Opindia News

 The user, Deepesh Raj, also claimed that Tahir Hussain, the AAP leader who led an Islamist mob that tortured and murdered IB sleuth Ankit Sharma was being framed.

 Further, he says that Tahir Hussain cannot be mentioned until he is convicted by a court of law.
-It is pertinent to mention here that Kapil Sharma has been made the face of the riots based on nothing but propaganda.
+It is pertinent to mention here that Kapil Mishra has been made the face of the riots based on nothing but propaganda.

 He also says that such “allegations” cannot be made against Tahir Hussain.